ibm-build-lab/terraform-ibm-cloud-pak/modules/Db2/README.md

 # Terraform DB2 Module to install and configure DB2 on Openshift

+**NOTE: This module has been deprecated and are no longer supported. **

 This Terraform Module installs **DB2** on an Openshift (ROKS) cluster on IBM Cloud.

 **Module Source**: `github.com/ibm-build-lab/terraform-ibm-cloud-pak.git//modules/Db2`